Around 60% of companies now operate a hybrid working model.

 Hybrid work best practices and how to adopt a hybrid work model

-Businesses are facing a difficult decision: continue using a flexible working model or revert to office working.
+Businesses are facing a difficult decision: continue using a flexible working model or revert to full-time office working.
 A well-considered plan is paramount for success if your company pursues hybrid working.

 How to build a hybrid work policy